dasch-swiss/dsp-meta/docs/data/future-datamodel.md

 !!! question
     If we can have copyright/license on dataset level, do we want to have it on project level as well?
-    In any case, it should be computed from the datasets/records.

 !!! answer
-    Since we have copyright/license on a record level, everything above should be a computed field and then it's a matter of displaying it.
+    Since we have copyright/license on a record level, everything above should be a computed field if available and optionally added manually.
+And then it's a matter of displaying it.

 !!! question
     Do we still need funders if we have grants?